nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Tags in the csv file are to be seperated with a space.
 - Will show user data corrupted error if parse or data is not formatted right.
 - Will show user cannot find error if no or invalid file location is given.
+- Will show user invalid file format, must be .csv if a valid file which is not a .csv is entered.

 ![Import](images/Import.png)